 Training & Tools

-Walmart merchandising and sourcing associates are trained on our Global Responsible Sourcing Compliance Policy, our Standards for Suppliers and our responsible sourcing expectations on an ongoing basis.
-This training introduces new merchants to the Responsible Sourcing program while updating program understanding with experience merchants.
+Walmart merchandising and sourcing associates are trained on our Global Responsible Sourcing Compliance Policy, our Standards for Suppliers and our Responsible Sourcing expectations on an ongoing basis.
+This training introduces new merchants to the Responsible Sourcing program while updating program understanding with experienced merchants.

 In addition to training Walmart associates, we provide tools and resources to suppliers through various channels, including our corporate website to help them understand our expectations and to help them make improvements in their supply chains.
 Additionally, when suppliers with facilities within the scope of our Responsible Sourcing auditing program disclose those facilities to us, Walmart sends those suppliers email communications reiterating our Standards for Suppliers and providing references to resources to help them understand and meet Responsible Sourcing requirements.
 Finally, Walmart associates also provide individual guidance, including when suppliers or merchants reach out with questions and when audit results are shared with suppliers.